Version 2.1.3; August 16, 2019

 2.6 Other Planetary Science Academic Activities:

-- Journal Club: A weekly forum that provides students with the opportunity to hone their skills while helping everyone keep current with the latest research.
+- Planetary Seminar/Journal Club: A weekly forum that provides students with the opportunity to hone their skills while helping everyone keep current with the latest research.
 Typically, students pick an interesting recent scientific paper and present the research outlined.
-Students are expected to lead at least one journal club session per semester.
+Students are expected to lead at least one journal club session per year.
 Journal clubs are also often used by faculty and visiting scientists to present current research results.
-Lively discussion and critical questions are journal club tradition.
+Lively discussion and critical questions are journal club traditions.
 Attendance is mandatory.

 - CLASS/FSI Seminar: An international forum that brings some of the leading researchers in planetary science to UCF.
-The seminar is usually broadcast on AdobeConnect and speakers are often in remote locations, so students can participate remotely as well.
+The seminar is usually broadcast, and speakers are often in remote locations, so students can participate remotely as well.
 Participation is strongly encouraged.

-- Department Colloquium: The Physics Department sponsors weekly colloquia, some of which are focused on planetary science topics.
-Attendance is strongly encouraged for planetary science colloquia.
+- Department Colloquium: The Physics Department sponsors weekly colloquia, some of which are focused on planetary science, geophysics, or astrophysics topics.
+Attendance is strongly encouraged for these colloquia.

 3.0 Committees and Defenses